yeyuxmf/auto_tooth_arrangement/README.md

 python main.py

 Pre trained models need to be loaded, otherwise it will be difficult to converge.
+From zero training: I first train one data, then two, then four, then eight, then 16, then 32, and finally go to train big data.
+Adjust the learning rate every time of training to ensure convergence, as the next pre training model.
 # test
 python test_rotate.py